 I am currently a Senior Social Science Research Analyst at the Office of Planning, Research, and Evaluation (OPRE) in the Administration for Children and Families, US Department of Health and Human Services.
 In this role, I manage collaborations with ACF program partners to enhance evidence capacity at the agency.
 These projects aim to increase the quality, availability, and use of data to improve the effectiveness, efficiency, and equity of human services programs.
 I completed my PhD in Sociology and Social Policy at Harvard University.

 Prior to joining OPRE full time, I was a National Poverty Center Postdoctoral Fellow.
 The National Poverty Fellows program is an academic/government partnership between the Institute for Research on Poverty at University of Wisconsin-Madison and HHS.

 In my dissertation, I sought to better understand the postsecondary educational experiences of young women balancing the demands of family, work and school in search of a college credential.
 I used longitudinal data from The Resilience in Survivors of Katrina (RISK) Project, which began as a randomized experiment with performance-based scholarships for low-income parents in two New Orleans community colleges.
-The RISK Project's longitudinal mixed-methods design facilitates a rich analysis of these young women's educational trajectories over a five-year period.
+The RISK Project's longitudinal mixed-methods design allowed for a rich analysis of these young women's educational trajectories over a five-year period.
 I integrated data from respondents’ longitudinal survey responses with narratives from in-depth interviews, highlighting important limitations to what we know about—and how students navigate—the increasingly complex landscape of 2-year colleges, for-profit institutions and technical certification programs.
 The first article from this work was published in the October 2015 issue of Sociology of Education.
 A methodology article from this work, written with Mary Waters, is now Online First at Sociological Methods and Research.

 Flexible Coding of In-Depth Interviews: A 21st Century Approach